snjagor/mcPStarMPPT/README.txt

 - 'update' : update using default profile if one is set

-- 'revert' : update charger with program's built-in values (off by default)
+- 'revert' : update charger with program's built-in values (disabled by default)

 - 'convert' : convert between Float16 and Float values

 - Output options:
+* default is converted decimal values
 * 'raw' : output raw values from memory instead of human readable decimal (Float16, etc..)